-Entering graduate students are supported for the first 4.5 months (Sept 1-Jan 15) by the ILSGP as Graduate Research Assistants (GRA).
-These positions provide a stipend, access to university health insurance, and tuition remission for up to 9 credits during each fall and spring semester and up to 3 credits during the summer semester.
-Continued financial support becomes the responsibility of the permanent laboratory starting on January 16 of the first academic year.
+Entering graduate students are supported for the first 4.5 months (August 16-December 31) by ILSGP as Graduate Research Assistants (GRA).
+Continued financial support becomes the responsibility of the permanent laboratory starting on January 1 of the first academic year.